michaelshumshum/kahoot-annoyer/README.md

 - a decent internet connection and computer

 ## usage
-download or clone this repositiory to your computer. all files, besides the `README.md` of course, are required. to flood bots, run the `flood.py` script. it will prompt you for the game PIN, the number of bots, and an optional custom name for the bots. alternatively, you can add arguments to when you run the script instead of answering the prompts. though, you will still have to answer the name styling and glitch name prompt no matter what.
+download or clone this repository to your computer. all files, besides the `README.md` of course, are required. to flood bots, run the `flood.py` script. it will prompt you for the game PIN, the number of bots, and an optional custom name for the bots. alternatively, you can add arguments to when you run the script instead of answering the prompts. though, you will still have to answer the name styling and glitch name prompt no matter what.

 (example: `python3 flood.py <PIN> <# of bots> <custom name>`).